Augists/lace/DOCS.md

 Lace workers busy-wait for tasks to steal, increasing the CPU load to 100%.
 Use `lace_suspend` and `lace_resume` (in a non-Lace thread) to temporarily stop the work-stealing framework.
+If Lace is suspended and a task is offered to the framework, e.g. by calling `fib(40)`, then Lace is automatically resumed and suspended before and after execution of this task.
 Suspending and resuming typically requires less than 1 ms. If `LACE_BACKOFF` is `ON`, then the CPU load typically drops to 0% after roughly one second of no work, and `lace_suspend` and `lace_resume` may not be needed.

 ---